-The motors used in the units are at present are DC motors with efficiency of about 91.9%.
+The motors used in the units are at present are DC motors with efficiency of about 87.7%.
 The existing machine has rectifier, control system, gearing arrangement, different dies, cooling arrangement besides the DC motor.
 The DC motors have several disadvantages such as fast wearing out of the carbon rods used as contactors, non-availability of energy efficient motors, which are available in its AC counterpart, low overall efficiency of the system with rectifier and control.
-As a result, the actual efficiency of DC motors are much lower by at least 2% than the full/part load rated value.
+As a result, the actual efficiency of DC motors are much lower by at least 2% than its efficiency at rated part/ full load value.
 Moreover, the maintenance was done by local service provider who only repairs the machine irrespective of the quality & quantity of materials, which hampers the motors efficiency to a considerable amount.
 Hence, those factors have to be minimized to reduce the energy bill in any case.
-Therefore, buying and installing energy efficient motors would certainly help by making a maximum efficiency of 95% available.
+Therefore, buying and installing energy efficient motors would certainly help by making a maximum efficiency of 95.8% available.